Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 Good zzz’s for Improved Natural Fertility in Men and Women

 Research has shown that toxins like metals and chemicals that are found in the air we breathe, the food we eat, and beauty aides we use are damaging fertility in several ways.
 Environmental toxins are becoming more prevalent by the day, causing an increase in exposure to human populations.
-Toxins affect both men’s and women’s infertility.
-Environmental toxins are damaging both men and women’s reproductive systems, causing endocrine disruption and impairing fetal ability.
-These effects aren’t only impacting natural fertility, toxins also cause decreased IVF success rates.
+Toxins affect both men’s and women’s fertility.
+Environmental toxins are damaging both male and female reproductive systems, causing endocrine disruption and impairing fetal ability.

 You’ve certainly heard the warnings about BPA, a common chemical that is used to make plastics, and its negative effects on our health.
-Unfortunately, BPA is found in a high percentage of water bottles, cans and food packaging.
+Unfortunately, BPA is found in a high percentage of water bottles, cans, and food packaging.
 BPA products contaminate the liquids and foods they contain.
-Studies have shown that for women undergoing IVF treatment, high levels of BPAs significantly impact implantation chances.
-In one study, women with the top 25% of BPA levels were 211% more likely to suffer from implantation issues .
+Studies have shown that women with the top 25% of BPA levels were 211% more likely to suffer from implantation issues .

-Additional studies support these findings on toxins’ effect on IVF success rates .
+Additional studies support these findings on toxins’ effect on fertility .
 Research has found that organochlorine compounds (chlorinated pesticides, polychlorinated biphenyls, and dioxins), bisphenol A (BPA), and organophosphate pesticides and herbicides are the worst fertility disrupters.
 Other chemicals, metals, and air pollutants have also been shown to damage fertility.
-In men, environmental toxins disrupt the endocrine system and damage the male reproductive system causing infertility.
+In men, environmental toxins disrupt the endocrine system and damage the male reproductive system.
 Reducing exposure to environmental toxins can be hard, especially if you encounter them as part of your profession.
 But toxins don’t only enter our bodies through our environment, and reducing exposure elsewhere can be much easier.

-A study conducted in Spain focused on the role environmental toxins play on male infertility.
-Researchers measured the impact of toxins on men who were undergoing treatment at an assisted reproduction clinic.
+A study conducted in Spain focused on the role environmental toxins play on male fertility.
 The study consisted of 61 participants.
-The participants were 31 males with sperm considered to be normal, and 30 males diagnosed with infertility.
-23 of the 30 infertile males were found to have been exposed to toxins or pollutants at work like glue, solvents, and silicones.
+The participants were 31 males with sperm considered to be normal, and 30 males with below-average sperm parameters.
+23 of the 30 males with abnormal sperm parameters were found to have been exposed to toxins or pollutants at work like glue, solvents, and silicones.
 Of the 31 men with normal sperm, only 10 were exposed to toxins occupationally.
-The results of the study suggest that occupational exposure to toxins may often be the cause or a contributing factor to male infertility .
+The results of the study suggest that occupational exposure to toxins may negatively impact male fertility.

 Limiting Exposure: Try to cut back or stop using products known to contain toxins.
 Be critical of the foods you are consuming and try to avoid prepacked meals.
 Be sure to avoid using non-stick cookware as it contains some of the same chemicals found in pesticides.